-Before placing any hurricane impacted Underground Storage Tank (UST) system back in operation, and no later than ninety (90) days after hurricane related conditions permit, the owner and/or operator shall perform an emergency evaluation of the UST system.
-The evaluation shall consist of, at a minimum, a general inspection of the UST system, followed by performing the start up protocol contained in Appendix E, "Plan For Evaluating Underground Storage Tank Sites Impacted by Hurricane Katrina," dated September 19, 2005.
+Before placing any Hurricane impacted Underground Storage Tank (UST) system back in operation, and no later than ninety (90) days after Hurricane related conditions permit, the owner and/or operator shall perform an emergency evaluation of the UST system.
+The evaluation shall consist of, at a minimum, a general inspection of the UST system, followed by performing the start up protocol contained in Appendix E, "Underground Storage Tank Evaluation."
 Before placing fuel into any UST system that has been damaged or has sustained a release, the owner/operator must repair or replace the UST system, perform precision tank and line tightness tests and leak detection system tests, and provide a fully functional corrosion control system.

-During the time that the UST system is not accessible due to conditions resulting from the hurricane, the owner/operator of the UST system is relieved of the requirements for release detection, corrosion protection, and inventory control.
+During the time that the UST system is not accessible due to conditions resulting from the Hurricane, the owner/operator of the UST system is relieved of the requirements for release detection, corrosion protection, and inventory control.
 Each owner/operator shall report any suspected UST releases to the Department within seven (7) days of gaining knowledge of the suspected release, unless an emergency condition makes it impossible for the owner/operator to do so, in which case the owner/operator shall report the suspected release to the Department as soon as he/she is able.
 All recordkeeping requirements for inoperable systems are suspended during the time of this emergency declaration.
-During the time of this declaration, in the areas affected by the hurricane, non-compliance with release detection, corrosion protection, and inventory control for UST owners and operators will not constitute non-compliance for purposes of the deductibles enumerated in La.
+During the time of this declaration, in the areas affected by the Hurricane, non-compliance with release detection, constitute non-compliance for purposes of the deductibles enumerated in La.
 R.S.
 30:2195.10.